RetajMelhem/Nutrition-BMINDS-Food-Insecurity-Survey/README.md

 ## Overview

-This repository is a survey-analysis workspace centered on food insecurity, resilience, stress mindset, and psychological distress.
-The main executable artifact is the notebook `data_visualization_v3.ipynb`, supported by a cleaned Excel export, two Word reports, and a presentation file.
+This repository contains my survey analysis work on food insecurity, resilience, stress mindset, and psychological distress.
+The main analysis is done in `data_visualization_v3.ipynb`, with the cleaned Excel output, written reports, and presentation included in the same folder.

-Based on the files present in this folder, this repository is a research deliverable rather than a conventional software application.
+The project is mainly a research and data-analysis deliverable, not a full software application.

 ## Repository Contents